 There are certain measurements in building a house that are efficient and others that are not.
 What I mean by that at its most basic level is this: wood comes in standard measurements.
 Builders are very aware of those measurements, not all designers are.
 I probably repeat dimensions in my sleep at night.

-Architects, designers, online plan services, and others don’t always know or respect those efficiencies and the amount of time and money a homeowner saves by designing a house plan around those standard measurements.
+Some architects, designers, online plan services, and others may not always account for those efficiencies and the amount of time and money a homeowner saves by designing a house plan around those standard measurements.

 I certainly do.
 And for over 30 years, I always have.